Department of Psychology, Sociology, and Anthropology

 The Department of Psychology, Sociology, and Anthropology offers a Certificate in Human Services (30 sem. hrs.) embedded within the B.A.
 Psychology, B.A.
 Sociology, or B.A.
 Social Sciences programs.
 Human Services students must fulfil the requirements for the major in one of these degree programs (see the respective program checklists.)

-This program both requires and enhances a student’s empathy for people, communication skills, interpersonal skills, insight into personal strengths and weaknesses, commitment to Human Services as a vocation, and analytical skills.
-SOCI 201 should be taken prior to completed practica.
-Practicum settings may include such areas as services to children, to the aged, to people who have challenges (emotionally, physically, academically, etc.), and to individuals in corrective custody.
+Students may apply for entrance into Human Services after completing SOCI 201 and SOCI 320.
+Admission is based upon the following: empathy for people, communication skills, interpersonal skills, insight into personal strengths and weaknesses, commitment to Human Services as a vocation, and strong analytical skills.
+Only those admitted into Human Services may take SOCI 400, 411, and 420.
+Practicum settings may include such areas as services to children, to the aged, to the challenged (emotionally, physically, academically, etc.), and to individuals in corrective custody.

 Program Checklists and Requirements:back to top